axelarnetwork/axelar-docs/pages/validator/external-chains/optimism.md

 NODE_TYPE=full
 # only download option is available for now
 BEDROCK_SOURCE=download
-# L1 node that the op-node will get chain data from - if you are using third party - make sure it will not get rate limited
+# L1 node that the op-node will get chain data from - please use your own ETH node
 OP_NODE__RPC_ENDPOINT=
 # Use basic for OP_NODE__RPC_TYPE if you are using your own node in OP_NODE__RPC_ENDPOINT
 # Other options are: alchemy, quicknode, infura, parity, nethermind, debug_geth, erigon